lladdy/elevenlabs-audio-caster/README.md

 # ElevenLabs - Python - Audio Caster
-This repo demonstrates use of the ElevenLabs api for streaming generated audio in threads.
+This repo demonstrates use of the ElevenLabs api for streaming AI generated audio in threads.

 ## Installation
 Install the requirements with: